Military Diet Food List

 In addition, you must not drink alcohol for the three days, but you can take it on your four off days.

 Foods to limit on a Military Diet

 You should avoid all other foods not listed above for the three days; then, you can start eating them on the fourth day.
 There are several beverages you should avoid, including:

 - Sugary beverages such as soda

-To sum it all up, the military diet is quite restrictive with regard to what you can and can’t eat.
+To sum it all up, the military diet is quite restrictive about what you can and can’t eat.

-As illustrated above, if you’re take gluten-free or lactose-free, you can still follow this diet, but you’ll need to substitute the foods with more applicable foods.
+As illustrated above, if you’re taking gluten-free or lactose-free, you can still follow this diet, but you’ll need to substitute the foods with more applicable foods.

 |Poultry: Chicken and Turkey|